mdlai/mdlai.github.io/_posts/2016-2-23-Digit-Predictor.md

 tags:
 - data
 ---
-Convolutional neural networks can read your mind... or just your handwriting.
+Lately I've been building a model that can read your mind... or just your handwriting.

 Using Tensorflow, Flask, and Heroku, I created an app that can guess numbers drawn on it.